There are several types of wrenches, each with its own purpose. Wrenches come in different shapes and sizes.

 Summary

-We hope that our article today has been of use to you.
+I hope that the wrench sizes chart and conversion charts are useful to you!
 Remember to bookmark this page and come back to it any time that you need to work out a conversion for your wrenches, sockets, or other tools.

 Different methods of sizing can be frustrating and annoying to people who are just trying to get a job done, but we hope that our charts today can be helpful with that moving forward.